nazufel/ansible-demo-2022/README.md

  Ansible Tasks can be oranized into [Roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) (and also into Plays, more on Plays later).
 Roles provide self-contained and resuable chunks of configuration that can be called from different parts of the Ansible system.
 Read the provided link for more information.

- Note about using Roles at Martin.
-The [CODEOWNERS](../../../CODEOWNERS) for the [ansible](../../../infra/ansible) configurations in this repo have strict guidelines for when to use Roles.
-Read the Ansible [CONTRIBUTING](../../../infra/ansible/CONTRIBUTING.md#when-to-use-roles) document about when to Roles.

 ### Plays